Encore Extreme Columbia

 A current Encore DCS Waiver must be signed and submitted prior to participation.
 Teachers, these will be emailed to you and are also available to download from your online registration account.
 Students will not be allowed to participate unless a waiver has been submitted.

-Location: Columbia Metropolitan Convention Center
+Columbia, SC Columbia Metropolitan Convention Center October 21-23

-NO outside food or beverages are allowed in the venue (other than personal water bottles for dancers.)
+In Columbia, SC NO outside food or beverages are allowed in the venue (other than personal water bottles for dancers.)
 The convention center is very strict about this policy and will ask you to throw away outside food if they see it.
 Concessions will be available in the venue for your convenience!

 When arriving at the venue students should report to the ballroom assigned for their warm up.
 Individual students do not need to check in at the registration desk.
 Any registration issues should be handled by teachers.